Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Morphisec Helps Organizations Align With NIST

-Extending zero-trust to the endpoint, Morphisec Guard defends organizations against advanced evasive threats.
+Extending zero-trust to the endpoint, Morphisec defends organizations against advanced evasive threats.
 These slip past traditional detection-based solutions like antivirus (AV), endpoint protection platforms (EPP), and endpoint detection and response (EDR/XDR/MDR).

 shutterstock_1949501827

-To detect vulnerabilities, Morphisec Scout provides a continuous picture of application security gaps.
+To detect vulnerabilities, Morphisec provides a continuous picture of application security gaps.
 It empowers organizations to prioritize vulnerabilities based on actual usage and severity.
-Morphisec Scout proactively reduces risk and improves your alignment with the NIST CSF and other frameworks.
+Morphisec proactively reduces risk and improves your alignment with the NIST CSF and other frameworks.

 Cybersecurity Audits Can be (Relatively) Simple